 Novel observations suggest a great potential of measuring global gross primary production via solar-induced fluorescence.

-When energized by photons of sunlight, chlorophyll molecules in plant leaves emit a faint red light— Solar-Induced Fluorescence (SIF).
+When energized by photons of sunlight, chlorophyll molecules in plant leaves emit a faint red light—solar-induced fluorescence (SIF).
 SIF originates directly from the core of the photosynthetic machinery and is produced concurrently with carbon fixation.
 Orbiting Carbon Observatory-2 (OCO-2) is capable of monitoring SIF at high spatial resolution.
 After validating OCO-2’s SIF measurements against ground measurements, the team related OCO-2 SIF to gross primary production (GPP) estimated from AmeriFlux sites under the OCO-2’s orbital tracks.
 A significant linear relationship is obtained between these two variables across different vegetation types.

 Photosynthesis is the foundation of life and civilization on Earth.
-Yet our current ability to measure photosynthesis at large scales is extremely limited.
+Yet scientists' current ability to measure photosynthesis at large scales is extremely limited.
 The team shows that SIF is a direct proxy of photosynthesis and the relationship is consistent across biomes.
 This research opens up a new direction for photosynthesis observations at multiple scales.
 It also shows how ground-based observations such as those from AmeriFlux can be integrated with satellite remote sensing to advance photosynthesis research at local, regional, and global scales.

-Quantifying gross primary production (GPP) remains a major challenge in global carbon cycle research.
+Quantifying GPP remains a major challenge in global carbon cycle research.
 Space-borne monitoring of solar-induced chlorophyll fluorescence (SIF), an integrative photosynthetic signal of molecular origin, can assist in terrestrial GPP monitoring.
 However, the extent to which SIF tracks spatiotemporal variations in GPP remains unresolved.
-Orbiting Carbon Observatory-2 (OCO-2)’s SIF data acquisition and fine spatial resolution permit direct validation against ground and airborne observations.
+The OCO-2 SIF data acquisition and fine spatial resolution permit direct validation against ground and airborne observations.
 Empirical orthogonal function analysis shows consistent spatiotemporal correspondence between OCO-2 SIF and GPP globally.
 A linear SIF-GPP relationship is also obtained at eddy-flux sites covering diverse biomes, setting the stage for future investigations of the robustness of such a relationship across more biomes.
-Our findings support the central importance of high-quality satellite SIF for studying terrestrial carbon cycle dynamics.
+Team findings support the central importance of high-quality satellite SIF for studying terrestrial carbon cycle dynamics.

-Oak Ridge National Laboratory, Oak Ridge, TN
+Oak Ridge National Laboratory

-Assistant Research Professor
+Jeff Wood, Assistant Research Professor

-University of Missouri, MO
+University of Missouri

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER